Jonathan-Dain-42/SpeciesClassifyR/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example in which we take common names and add in a latin name column, a family column and an order column.

 ``` r
 library(SpeciesClassifier)